 In addition to the Board of Supervisors, she serves on a number of boards including the Sacramento Area Council of Governments where she served as chair during 2011, the Sacramento Area Flood Control Agency which she chaired in 2009 and the Sacramento Transportation Authority where she served as chair in 2006 and 2014.

 On the Board of Supervisors, she has worked to insure that local government is focused on the right priorities, taxpayer monies are accountable and managed well, and decisions are based upon sound information and research to enable Sacramento County to attract new businesses, revitalize area business districts and maintain our neighborhoods.
-Accomplishments to date include the revitalization of the two major commercial corridors -- Fulton Avenue and Auburn Boulevard, the opening of three neighborhood parks by the Carmichael Recreation and Park District (Patriots, O’Donnell Heritage, and Jan Parks), and the completion of Phase 1 of the Hazel Avenue Improvement Project that added more vehicles lanes to relieve congestion over the American River Bridge between U.S. Highway 50 and Curragh Downs Drive in Fair Oaks.
-She currently is leading the effort for Phase 2 of Carmichael’s Fair Oaks Boulevard Improvement Project from Landis Avenue to Shirley Way that will add new streetscape landscaping to that section of the roadway as well as for Phase 2 of the Hazel Avenue Widening Project from Curragh Downs Drive to Sunset Avenue in Fair Oaks.
-Susan is also supporting the expansion of Eastern Oak Community Park in Arden Arcade by the Mission Oaks Recreation and Park District.
+Accomplishments to date include the revitalization of the two major commercial corridors (Fulton Avenue and Auburn Boulevard), the opening of three neighborhood parks by the Carmichael Recreation and Park District (Patriots, O’Donnell Heritage, and Jan Parks), the expansion of Eastern Oak Community Park in Arden Arcade by the Mission Oaks Recreation and Park District, the successful completion of Phases 1and 2 of the Hazel Avenue Improvement Project in Fair Oaks as well as the Phases 1 and 2 of Carmichael’s Fair Oaks Boulevard Improvement Project.
+She also was instrumental with the creation of the North Watt Avenue Partnership and the Carmichael Improvement District.

 Recognizing the need to maintain the quality of residential life in the unincorporated suburban area, Susan approved the creation and on-going implementation of the Department of Transportation’s Neighborhood Traffic Management Program that allows residents to develop plans for their neighborhoods to combat speeding and cut-through traffic.
 She also was successful in forging a partnership with the California Highway Patrol in creating a maximum enforcement program targeting speeders on major roadways in the unincorporated area.
 Another significant initiative she promotes is the annual “Pothole Sweeps Week” conducted in the fall by the Department of Transportation as part of a concentrated effort to identify and fill potholes in order to protect and preserve the transportation infrastructure in preparation for the inclement winter weather.